American Musical and Dramatic Academy: History

-In 2003 the school expanded west by opening AMDA Los Angeles in the Vine Tower Building.
+In 2003, the school expanded west, opening AMDA Los Angeles in the Vine Tower Building.

 Campuses

 The New York City campus is located on the Upper West Side of Manhattan.
 The principal facility is located at 211 West 61st Street, directly behind Lincoln Center.
 The other half of the campus is located at the Ansonia building on West 73rd Street.

 The Los Angeles campus is located in the Hollywood Entertainment District with its principal facility in the Yucca Vine Tower at 6305 Yucca Street, Los Angeles, CA 90028.

 AMDA's Los Angeles has multiple facilities for administration, classes for students and multiple theatres and amenities such rehearsal space, film, TV and editing facilities, a library, the AMDA Café, and the campus piazza.